-This is part #1, "June 2007" and the Index of my "Steps in the development of my radiocarbon dating of the Turin Shroud hacker theory" series.
+This is part #1, "Hacking an explanation" and the Index of my "Steps in the development of my radiocarbon dating of the Turin Shroud hacker theory" series.
 It is the continuation of my "The 1260-1390 radiocarbon date of the Turin Shroud was the result of a computer hacking" series."
+It was formerly titled, "June 2007" but I later realised that it will be more informative to include in the title of each post in this series a brief description of the actual step in the development of my hacker theory.
 In this series I will set out in chronological order the steps in the

 development of my theory that the 1988 radiocarbon dating of the Shroud of Turin as "mediaeval ...
 AD 1260-1390" was the result of a computer hacking.
 Each step will be a separate post linked back by the date of the step to this index.